alperunlu/DBClib/README.md

 # TODOlist

-#### 1. GetCycleTime and GetValue functions performation improvement
+#### 1. GetCycleTime and GetValue functions performance improvement

 According to unit test results, these functions must be reviewed.